MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 After that final phase of configuration is complete, you're ready to power on the Surface Hub device for the first time or initiate the migration process for a Surface Hub 2S being software-migrated to the Teams Rooms on Windows platform.

-If everything is set up and configured correctly, and the device is internet-connected, it should begin seamlessly deploying itself starting from the beginning of Windows OOBE.
+If everything is set up and configured correctly, and the device is Internet-connected, it should begin seamlessly deploying itself starting from the beginning of Windows OOBE.
 It ends its automated deployment with the Welcome screen of the Teams Rooms application loaded and ready to join meetings.

 ## Learn more